slowcyclist/auto-enter-pin/README.md

 ## How does it work?

-At startup, systemd lauches the script automatically
+At startup, systemd (SFOS) or upstart (Ubports) launches the script automatically

 The script watches for dbus signals from ofono that indicate the modem is coming online and ready to receive pin code, then we enter the pin.